bobllor/macdeploy/README.md

 There is an included action runner Docker container for the server, called `gopipe`.
 However this requires two self-hosted runner to use.
-Since this is intended for a private netowrk, a spare macOS is required in order to utilize a second action runner.
+Since this is intended for a private network, a spare macOS is required in order to utilize a second action runner.

 By default the action runner build is not built with `docker_build.sh`, but can be enabled by including the flag argument `--action`.
 There will be additional checks for `.github/workflows` or `actions.yml` in the repository if the flag is given.

-WIPanual interactions are required at different stages.